zenml-io/blog.zenml.io/_posts/2022-04-28-zero-seven-two-thee-release.md

 The Seldon Core Model Deployer stack component was updated in this release to allow the configuration of ZenML secrets with credentials that authenticate Seldon to access the Artifact Store.
-The Seldon Core integration provides 3 different secret schemas for the 3 flavors of Artifact Store: AWS, GCP and Azure, but custom secrets can be used as well.
+The Seldon Core integration provides 3 different secret schemas for the 3 flavors of Artifact Store: AWS, GCP, and Azure, but custom secrets can be used as well.
 For more information on how to use this feature please refer to our [Seldon Core deployment example](https://github.com/zenml-io/zenml/tree/main/examples/seldon_deployment).